cri-o/cri-o/tutorials/otel/otel.md

 2021-06-15T13:39:04.005Z        INFO    loggingexporter/logging_exporter.go:42  TracesExporter  {"#spans": 77}
 ```

-Since `Jaeger` is not running right now you will also notice below error in the collector log but that will be resolved as soon as you install and create Jaeger.
+Since `Jaeger` is not running right now, you will also notice the below error in the collector log, but that will be resolved as soon as you install and create Jaeger.

 ```
 Exporting failed.
 Will retry the request after interval.        {"kind": "exporter", "name": "jaeger", "error": "failed to push trace data via Jaeger exporter: rpc error: code = Unavailable desc = connection error: desc = \"transport: Error while dialing dial tcp: lookup jaeger-collector.otel.svc.cluster.local on 172.30.0.10:53: no such host\"", "interval": "5.934115365s"}